 Triple W Ranch is 4,323 +/- acre working and recreational ranch with long range views, quality hunting, a gated entrance and a well-manicured headquarters with four dwellings.

-RECENT PRICE REDUCTION - Triple W Ranch is long-time family owned 4,323 +/- acre working and recreational ranch that features long-range views, quality hunting and a well-manicured headquarters with four dwellings.
+RECENT PRICE REDUCTION - Triple W Ranch is long-time family owned 4,323 +/- acre working and recreational ranch that features long-range views, quality hunting and a well-manicured headquarters.
 The ranch headquarters is reached by an all-weather caliche road from the gated entrance and rests in a magnificent valley, tucked underneath a 2,200 +/- ft hill.

-Located approximately 40 miles southwest of Ozona, the property is reached by taking Exit 350 off of Interstate 10 and traveling south 26 miles.
-The property rests along CR 405 with nearly 2 miles of frontage road.
+Located approximately 40 miles southwest of Ozona, the property is reached by taking Exit 360 off of Interstate 10 and traveling south 26 miles down FM 2083.
+The property rests along CR 405 with approximately 1.3 +/- miles of frontage road.

-Triple W Ranch is long time family owned 4,323 +/- acre working and recreational ranch with long range views, quality hunting and a well-manicured headquarters with four dwellings.
+Triple W Ranch is long time family owned 4,323 +/- acre working and recreational ranch with long range views, quality hunting and a well-manicured headquarter.
 The ranch headquarters is reached by an all-weather caliche road from the gated entrance.
 Upon arrival, it is obvious you are in big canyon country, as the headquarters rests in a magnificent valley, tucked underneath a 2,200 +/- ft hill.

 Terrain features drastic elevation changes ranging from 1,850 +/- asl to 2,290 +/- asl, creating miles of long range views across deep canyons, rugged hills and escarpments.
 A quality road system meanders through the main valleys and many hilltops.
 Various trails take you off the beaten path and are great for hiking and exploring.